dylanclarke890/dylanclarke890/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on smart contracts.
+- 🔭 I’m currently getting stuck in with learning about smart contracts and image generation.
 - 🌱 I’m currently learning Solidity and blockchains.

 <!-- GitHub profile visitor count --> <!-- GitHub profile followers count -->